jankaszel/hyperwell-thesis/chapters/related-work.md

 With the advent of world-scale hypertext systems as well as advancements in digitization of documents, the first digital libraries emerged.
 One such library emerged from the Perseus Project, spanning a collection of _TODO_ [@smith2000].
 These digital collections of text suggested promising opportunities for digital annotation, since bodies of annotations can be related to the source virtually and thus make a publicly-accessible collection of derived semantic knowledge.
 For her pioneering work, \citeauthor{marshall1997} predicted such prospects and analyzed over 150 pre-owned students' books that have been shared and annotated by various generations of students [@marshall1997].
 She categorized the observed annotations—e.g., underlining, high-level highlighting, marginal notes—into functional categories—e.g., abc—pictured in @fig:marshall-annotation.
 In a follow-up paper, \citeauthor{marshall1998} provides an outlook of how these observations could be related to hypertext annotation.

-TODO: Canonical text systems such as CTS [@koentges2020] have been available for a couple of years, and IIIF is currently emerging and becoming more popular among GLAM institutions.
+TODO: Canonical identifiers.
+By incorporating end-to-end, persistent references with technologies such as Digital Object Identifiers (DOIs), contemporary digital publishing takes on these frameworks.
+Thereby, references to particular versions of data can be resolved.
+Canonical text systems such as CTS [@koentges2020] have been available for a couple of years, and IIIF is currently emerging and becoming more popular among GLAM institutions.
 CTS and IIIF both support addressing canonical resources via unique identifiers, being it HTTP URIs (IIIF) or CTS URNs (CTS).
 Another method of canonically referencing sources would be content addressing, such as IPFS---is that worth mentioning?

 [^hypertext-timeline]: Jakob Voß prepared an interactive visualization of the timeline of hypertext, backend by structured knowledge on Wikidata: <http://jakobvoss.de/hypertext-timeline/>.